 Phu Quoc Prison (Coconut Tree Prison) in comparison to Con Dao prison was larger in scale and witnessed more brutal crimes against human rights.
-The prison is located about 25 kilometers from Duong Dong Town and 5 kilometers from An Thoi Town, near both Sao beach and Kem beach.
+The prison is located about 25 kilometres from Duong Dong Town and 5 kilometres from An Thoi Town, near both Sao beach and Kem beach.

 Other than the places we introduced, there are still many sites in Phu Quoc that worth of your visit.

 Con Dao archipelago consists of 16 islands located about 145 miles away from Ho Chi Minh city in the southern sea.
-Con Dao has some best beaches in Asia yet a dark history making it a whole lot more mysterious to travelers.
-Foreign travelers can visit the island without permit.
+Con Dao has some best beaches in Asia yet a dark history making it a whole lot more mysterious to travellers.
+Foreign travellers can visit the island without a permit.

-Best time to visit: November – March (dry season, also peak season) and April – October (Wet season, also off season).
-Each season in Con Dao has distinct things for you to see and do: in dry season, visiting Con Dao prison, swimming, and stargazing; in wet season, exploring the national park, snorkeling and diving.
+Best time to visit: November – March (dry season, also peak season) and April – October (Wet season, also off-season).
+Each season in Con Dao has distinct things for you to see and do: in the dry season, visiting Con Dao prison, swimming, and stargazing; in the wet season, exploring the national park, snorkelling and diving.

 You can get to Con Dao by ferry/speed boat and plane: